 Let's face it: Getting new customers costs a lot of time, money, and effort.
 Providing great customer service and creating customer loyalty programs that get customers to come back is far more profitable and efficient as a retailer.

 Though you may not have the big-box retailer budget to launch a full-out customer loyalty program, rest assured, there are some great alternatives that also happen to be cost-effective as well.

 The most beneficial of those alternatives would have to be email marketing.
 It's an effective way to drive customer retention and loyalty and starts when you collect customer's email as they checkout.
 From there, you can email them about exclusive sales, discounts, coupons, and other promotional offerings for a limited time period.
 Not only will this incentivize them to visit your store again, but it will also increase the perceived value they have of being on your email list.

-Another app you might want to check out is Belly, which helps local businesses connect with customers through a customer-facing mobile app and merchant iPad app, and helps you build loyalty by rewarding your customers each time they visit and make a purchase from your store.
+One app you might want to consider is Belly, which helps local businesses connect with customers through a customer-facing mobile app and merchant iPad app, and helps you build loyalty by rewarding your customers each time they visit and make a purchase from your store.